-Sedition Cases Are "Quite Low," Government Says, but Cases Have Almost Doubled Since 2014
+Sedition Cases Are “Quite Low,” Government Says, but Cases Have Almost Doubled Since 2014

 Notably, an official panel instituted by the government, which detracted global reports around India’s declining media freedom, also came in support of decriminalizing the offense of defamation.

 Comparing now-and-then figures (which still exclude data between 2019-2021) runs the risk of minimizing the danger of criminalizing dissent.
-If the government insists on treating this as a number game, it must remember that every game ends with a winner and loser — free speech and human liberty seem to be on the losing side.
+If the government insists on treating this as a number game, it must remember that every game ends with a winner and loser — free speech and human liberty seem to be on the losing side on this one.